 Saman (Samanea saman, aka Albizia saman)

-This pea-family species grows in dry to moist forests in Costa Rica.
+This pea-family species grows in dry to moist forests.
 It grows to about 115 feet and has a full, lush crown.
 The bark of the Saman tree is dark, fissured, and rough.

 Small groups of flowers, with long brushy stamens that fade from white to bright pink, make this attractive tree particularly eye-catching when in bloom.
 Hawkmoths pollinate the flowers at night as they drink the nectar.
 The flowers bring forth flat seed pods that look more or less like large pea pods, and can be as long as eight inches (20 cm).